difference between meteors and meteorites

 • By studying meteorites, scientists can learn about processes like differentiation (separation of materials) and accretion (growth of planetary bodies), which shaped planets billions of years ago.

-• Meteorites provide clues about the geological history of asteroids and planets, offering comparative data to understand Earth’s geological processes better.
+• Meteorites provide clues about the geological history of asteroids and planets, offering comparative data to help us better understand Earth’s geological processes.

 3. Origin of Life Hypotheses: